symfony/symfony-docs/create_framework/event_dispatcher.rst

 What kind of hooks are we talking about?
 Authentication or caching for instance.
 To be flexible, hooks must be plug-and-play; the ones you "register" for an application are different from the next one depending on your specific needs.
-Many software have a similar concept like Drupal or Wordpress.
+Many software have a similar concept like Drupal or WordPress.
 In some languages, there is even a standard like `WSGI`_ in Python or `Rack`_ in Ruby.

 As there is no standard for PHP, we are going to use a well-known design